Minor in Physics

 This minor would also prepare a secondary teacher to teach physics in high school.
 Since this minor requires three semesters of calculus, it is advantageous to take physics in conjunction with a math major or minor.
 Students with a physics minor have pursued a variety of career tracks, including engineering, physics and computer science.

-The Evangel University Department of Science and Technology is dedicated to the spiritual, academic and social growth of every student.
+The Evangel University Department of Natural and Applied Sciences is dedicated to the spiritual, academic and social growth of every student.
 The department’s purpose is to provide an excellent science education that is thoroughly integrated with the University’s emphasis on the development of strong Christian character.
 Physics students learn to exhibit analytical thinking and problem-solving skills; the demand for technologically competent professionals will continue to increase.

 The physics minor requires 18 hours of physics.
 Courses taken most frequently to meet the requirements are Engineering Physics I and II, Circuit Analysis, Statics, and Thermodynamics.
 Engineering Physics I has a prerequisite of calculus, so most students take calculus their first year and then begin the physics minor the second year.
 Since 12 hours of calculus are required for the various physics courses, many students planning to minor in physics also complete at least a minor in math.
 The career path a student takes will be greatly affected by the choice of a major, but a double minor in math and physics would greatly enhance a resume for almost any occupation.

 Each of Evangel's academic programs is made up of a set of core curriculum, program requirements and electives.
 The courses listed below are just a small sample of courses that might be taken as a part of this specific program.

 |Calculus III||Includes rectilinear and curvilinear motion, parametric equations, polar coordinates, improper integrals, partial differentiation, and multiple integrals.|